-To be sure the bulbs flash properly, clean the fitting.
+To be sure the bulbs flashes properly, clean the fitting.

-Remove dust and corrosion with Scotch-Brite before using them.
+Remove dust and corrosion with a Scotch Brite before using them.

 The slash gun needs to be cleaned especially the contacts need some extra attention.
 No corrosion should be left to guarantee reliable working.

 Flashbulbs may be grouped in 4 classes according to the time of peak of illumination and some other characteristics.

 Class F(ast) Bulbs: peak of illumination within 5 milliseconds.
 GE SM and Wabash SF

 Class M(edium) Bulbs: peak in 20 milliseconds.
 Photoflash # 22 and Super-flash Press 40 and Westinghouse #11

 Class S Bulbs: peak in 30 milliseconds.
 Photoflash # 50.

 The duration of a flash should take plenty time

 to cover the whole 4x5 inch film negative.